- This documentation is created for reference from the Spring cloud POC we have developed in this turotial

 Note: When using routes in API Gateway, eureka discover client must be disabled in

-and add the business logic. <dependency>
+section 8 & section 9 above for API Gateway coniguration.o.s.c.g.filter.GlobalFilter class.filter(....) method and add the business logic. <dependency>

 <groupId>org.springframework.cloud</groupId>